Roger de Lacy

 Roger de Lacy (died after 1106) was an Anglo-Norman nobleman, a Marcher Lord on the Welsh border.
-Roger was a castle builder, particularly at Ludlow Castle.
+Roger was a castle builder, especially at Ludlow Castle.

 Lands and titles

-From Walter de Lacy (died 1085) he inherited Castle Frome, Herefordshire.
+From his father, Walter de Lacy, he inherited Castle Frome, Herefordshire.
 The Domesday Survey (1086) shows Roger holding also Ocle Pychard, Almeley Castle, Eardisley Castle, Icomb Place and Edgeworth Manor.
 He had an insecure lordship at Ewias Lacy now known as Longtown Castle on the modern day Welsh border., in Longtown, Herefordshire; Stanton Lacy was probably also his after Walter.
 His main stronghold was Weobley.
 He held directly from the King.
 De Lacy also held 1.5 salthouses in Droitwich.

 Rebel Baron

 He took part in the rebellion of 1088 against William Rufus, with the other local lords Osbern fitzRichard of Richard's Castle, Ralf of Mortemer, and Bernard of Neufmarche.
 He was later implicated in the conspiracy of 1095 against William, and was exiled.